 Myths and stories teach us how to negotiate with the wild, and help us navigate our relationships with what we perceive to be ‘other’.
 They can show us what it is to fall into the land’s dreaming; they can show us a world in which everything is animate in its own way.
 A world in which we can learn from everything: animal, plant, rock.
 Myths and stories help us to understand the world around us as filled with its own purpose and meaning, rather than as a mere backdrop for human activity.

 The native mythology of Britain and Ireland is part of a tradition which concerns itself, at its core, with our relationship with, and duty to, the land.
 The early Grail legends, for example (which can clearly be traced back to their early Irish and Welsh origins) are properly conceived of not as a journey to individual wholeness as many Jungian writers have suggested, but as a journey to heal the Wasteland – to heal our relationship with the land, with the Otherworld, and the anima mundi.
 These are the stories which sing us back home to the lands in which we have roots; the stories in which we can find our belonging.
-We believe that we should learn first from our own old ways, rather than default to the literary traditions and the spiritual or meditative practices of other continents and cultures.

 At The Hedge School, then, my work with myth and stories is focused on the storying and re-storying – the re-enchanting – of our relationship to land, place and nature.
 It’s about rediscovering the sacred in everyday life, and in the world around us.
-It’s about creating the ceremonies and practices – about creating new (or arguably old) ways of perceiving and being in the world – which lead us back to an understanding of our place in the dreaming of this Earth.
+It’s about creating the ceremonies and practices – about creating new (or arguably old) ways of perceiving and being in the world – which lead us back to an understanding of our place in this dreaming Earth.

 Building a new folk culture